 - Use a centralized cooling system instead of individual direct expansion (DX) systems

 Data Center Master List of Efficiency Actions

 This comprehensive list of recommended efficiency actions for data centers provides more information on the high-level operational best practices outlined above as well as a more detailed list of best practices related to cooling and air management.
 Access the Master List.

 Thermal Guidelines and Temperature Measurements in Data Centers

-This document initially develops a list of generalized thermal best practice recommendations as a first step towards temperature management and measurements in data centers, ultimately saving infrastructure energy as well as protecting electronic equipment.
+This guide initially develops a list of generalized thermal best practice recommendations as a first step towards temperature management and measurements in data centers, ultimately saving infrastructure energy as well as protecting electronic equipment.
+Access the guide.

 This report reviews the evolution of humidity control in data centers and makes recommendations on how to meet the current humidity control requirements in an energy-efficient manner.
 Guidance on the use of evaporative cooling is also provided.
 Access the report.